 Nvidia GeForce GTX 1080 Max-Q (8GB DDR5X) Graphics Card For Laptop

 Our next best one is another Max-Q jewel from NVIDIA.
 It was one of the first models NVIDIA marketed combined with the Max-Q feature in 2017.
-Although this one runs on older Pascal technology-engineered GP104 chips, you can expect a clear gaming experience for most hardware-demanding games in full HD settings.
-Let's take a look at its tech signature and what we see in this graphics card for laptop build is a base frequency of 1101-1290MHz reaching the boost point between 1278-1458MHz.
+Although this one runs on older Pascal technology-engineered GP104 chips, you can expect a clear gaming experience in full HD for most hardware-demanding games.
+Let's look at its tech signature.
+We see in this graphics card for laptop build a base frequency of 1101-1290MHz, reaching the boost point between 1278-1458MHz.
 Of course, it's around 18% less than the regular GTX 1080 card, but that's the story of Max-Q, right?
-As we have already seen, the focal purpose of this technology is not performance, but efficiency to suit high-end portable laptops.
+As we have already seen, the focal purpose of this technology is not performance but efficiency to suit high-end portable laptops.
 The invitation is for the people who travel frequently.
-You guys are not expecting to be hardcore gaming professionals, I believe, but who doesn't want to feel the adrenalin rush of modern eventful gaming?
+You guys are not expecting to be hardcore gaming professionals, but who doesn't want to feel the adrenaline rush of modern eventful gaming?

-Admittedly, you don't have to bother much about the heat dissipation and noise of your device since that's the expertise Max-Q provides in a graphics card for laptops.
-Talking about the price range, you may have to spend generously to pay the price of your gaming desire, but it's less than the others we talked about before.
+Admittedly, you don't have to bother much about your device's heat dissipation and noise since that's Max-Q's expertise in a laptop graphics card.
+Talking about the price range, you may have to spend generously to pay the price of your gaming desire, but it's less than the others we discussed.
 The performance is 10-15% slower than a regular GTX 1080 GPU as it maintains a high-end cooling ability inside an ultrathin notebook.
 You may expect similar performance as GeForce GTX Max-P 1070 cards, even when the memory clock is identical to the regular GTX 1080 series.
 The 16nm FinFET process is the basis of the GP104 chip architecture of this graphics card for laptops.
-However, the Max-Q design reduced the power consumption between 90-110 Watt (TGP), whereas the desktop version demands 180 Watt.
+However, the Max-Q design reduced the power consumption between 90 and 110 Watts (TGP), whereas the desktop version demands 180 Watts.
 According to NVIDIA, their Optimus engineering, combined with Battery Boost technology, expands the battery life to around double the general lifespan of a battery in Max-Q empowered GPU chips.

 PROS: